aschrein/aschrein.github.io/_posts/2025-09-01-compute_graph.markdown

 swiglu(x) = swish(x \cdot W + B) \otimes (x \cdot V + C)
 $$

-What it does is makes it easier for the network to learn quadratic relationships x * y in just one layer \[[4]\] wereas with a normal MLP+relu you'd need 3 layers to learn that relationship.
+What it does is makes it easier for the network to learn quadratic relationships x * y in just one layer \[[4]\] whereas with a normal MLP+relu you'd need 3 layers to learn that relationship.

 # Detach